-Vinyasa Flow and Restorative Yoga in London.
+Vinyasa Flow and Restorative Yoga

 Yoga practice for me is about creativity, kindness and strength.
 I have a degree in social anthropology, and took my first yoga teacher training in 2012, while I was learning about anthropological theories of ritual and creativity.
 This, along with my personal background (I come from a family of musicians and have always been surrounded by artists and makers) drew me into studying the relationship between yoga and creativity, and this research is ongoing.
 A yoga practice can have a huge, positive impact on a creative practice – and vice versa.